alexteghipco/brainSurfer/README.md

 # brainSurfer
 Report all bugs to Alex Teghipco @ alex.teghipco@uci.edu!

 *NOTE* This software is in beta.
 I built it to display some brains for me, so I'm not sure that it will do what you want it to do, or that it will work on your particular setup.
 It is *ONLY* for experimental use and comes with no guarantee of any kind.
-It should work with both windows and linux OSs, but has only been tested on mac OS. brainSurfer was built on MATLAB's R2017a release so your mileage may vary on older versions of MATLAB.
+It should work with both windows and linux OSs (however importing files will be buggy on windows; see TL;DR), but has only been tested on mac OS. brainSurfer was built on MATLAB's R2017a release so your mileage may vary on older versions of MATLAB.

 # TL;DR
 - brainSurfer is a MATLAB toolbox for visualizing, thresholding, and manipulating surface space data.

 - brainSurfer gives you as much control as I would want in the way that my data is presented.
 It has lots of different functionalities, which you can read about in the features section.
 My personal favorites include its ability to turn clusters into contours, to create 3D colormaps and plot 3D overlays, as well as the ability to modulate the transparency of a subset of data within an overlay, or to use a completely different overlay to modulate the transparency of an overlay.
 It also some nifty features for manipulating and getting cluster-level data.

 - It can project volume space data in 2mm MNI volume space onto an fsaverage surface using a registration fusion approach documentated in: Wu J, Ngo GH, Greve DN, Li J, He T, Fischl B, Eickhoff SB, Yeo BTT.
 Accurate nonlinear mapping between MNI volumetric and FreeSurfer surface coordinate systems, Human Brain Mapping 39:3793–3808, 2018.
 Code for this procedure is redistributed with brainSurfer but can be found here: https://github.com/ThomasYeoLab/CBIG.
 From my experience, this transformation method seems to produce much better results.
-If you want to implement/understand/try more conventional methods for transforming between volume and surface space, see our Atlas transformation tutorial in the NiftiMatlabTutorial repository.
+If you want to implement/understand/try more conventional methods for transforming between volume and surface space, see our Atlas transformation tutorial in the NiftiMatlabTutorial repository. *Note* The CBIG toolbox uses bash scripts that it evaluates from within MATLAB.
+That means if you are using windows you may run into trouble.

 *Note*: brainSurfer also uses a few different methods for trying to preserve boundaries in thresholded volume space maps that are transformed into surface space.
 You may or may not agree with these approaches, so check the documentation before relying on them.